A New High

 Uphill skinning, for flatlanders who missed last year’s bulletin, is the latest high-altitude fitness trend, using specialized alpine touring equipment — such as flexible boots, lightweight skis and pivoting bindings — to allow skiers to earn their turns climbing groomed slopes.
 Buttermilk and its sibling mountains have embraced these hard-bodied athletes, organizing quirky races and offering free uphill lessons most Sundays.
 “It’s a great workout,” said Szoradi, who also advocates for the pleasure of “thug” yoga, which involves not just stretching but also drinking beer.

 Alongside excitements such as road-testing the latest Audi Quattro SUV, uphill ski clinics are also one of the fresh winter activities popular at the swank Limelight Hotel in Aspen.
-(Fifteen minutes away, Snowmass got its own 99-room Limelight this fall.)
+(Fifteen minutes away, Snowmass will get its own 99-room Limelight in the fall.)
 The sport of skinning grew out of the past decade’s explosion of backcountry ski opportunities at Western resorts — touring “off-piste,” as veteran skiers might say.
 Skirting the woods, Szoradi breezes up Tiehack, a climb of 1,700 feet.

 The reward for seeking such trendy new forms of exertion, in addition to quads of steel, can be found in the après-ski capital of country’s well-established reputation for cool spots and tasty calorie replacement.
 There’s also still some good old-fashioned downhill skiing, of course.
 No wonder sports stars, including Lance Armstrong, who reportedly owns a $5.5 million home in Aspen, and celebs such as Kevin Costner and Goldie Hawn and Kurt Russell, are familiar figures here, as is Hawn’s daughter Kate Hudson.
 Top-tier politicos have also been known to make the scene, a la the Obamas, and the Trump kids.